steedos/help/en-us/workflow/instance_approve.md

 - Approval History
  - Finished steps, approval comments, approvers, approval status and time will be all displayed in approval history.
 - [Attachments management](instance_attachment.md) (click it for more details)
- - Click attachment name(s) to download attachments.
+ - Click attachment name to download attachment.
- - Click the “U” icon at the top of the page to upload new attachment(s).
+ - Click the “U” icon at the top of the page to upload new attachments.

 #### Enter approval comments
  - Click to enter “Inbox”.
- - Then give your approval comments in the column at the top of the page.
+ - Give your approval comments in the column at the top of the page.
  - Next, select ”Approve” or “Reject” and submit it.
- - Finally, Select “Approve” or “Reject”
   - Approve
     - Next Step and Next Step User(s) are automatically displayed at the top of the page.
     - Click the selection box below “Next Step”, then select a new step if you want to modify next step by default.
 Once one option is visible, next step cannot be modified.
-    - Click the selection box below “Next Step User(s)”, and then select other users if you want to modify next step user(s) by default.Several users can be selected at a countersignature node.
+    - Click the selection box below “Next Step User(s)”, and then select other users if you want to modify next step user(s) by default.
+Several users can be selected at a countersignature node.
 Only one user can be selected at other nodes.
     - Click “Submit” button to submit it after you have given you approval comments, uploaded attachments and selected next step and next step users.
     - Then approval process has finished.
 The application will disappear in “Inbox” and appear in “Finished”.